Belt-drive turntable: Suspended-sub-chassis

 The three-point "suspended sub-chassis" was a design by renowned audio pioneer Edgar Villchur.
 It became the basis upon which his company created the Acoustic Research XA turntable that was launched in 1961.
 The principle behind it is that the turntable is an inert platform that allows the stylus to track the surface of the record accurately whilst being protected from external vibrations.
 The platter, sub-chassis, armboard and tonearm mechanically form a closed loop, and sit on top of dampers (usually three springs) which isolate the sub-assembly from its motor and its base.
 The motor, mounted (directly or indirectly) on the top plate, drives the turntable platter via a belt.
 The compression spring system of the XA was much improved upon, and popularised in the Linn Sondek LP12.
 A variation can be found in the Oracle Delphi, where the spring is extended; another variant is the Roksan Xerxes, whose top plate is isolated from the motor bearing assembly by compliant rubber dampers.

 The main platter bearing may be upright or inverted, it is mounted on the sub-chassis along with the arm fixture.
 Bearings generally use an oil film to lubricate between a metal ball-bearing and the thrust-plate of the bearing's housing.
 More esoteric designs use an air bearing, where the spindle is supported by a high pressure flow of air.

 The tonearm is usually sold separately, allowing for buyer choice and upgrades.

 Disadvantages

-The main disadvantage of Belt-drive turn tables is the fact that they "ramp" to tempo; they do not instantly play the record at 33 1/3 revolutions per minute, but rather build up to this speed over the course of about one second.
+The main disadvantage of belt-drive turntables is the fact that they "ramp" to tempo; they do not instantly play the record at 33 1/3 revolutions per minute, but rather build up to this speed over the course of about one second.
 This creates an undesirable slurring of the record.

 Furthermore, over time the drive belt can wear or lose elasticity, and begin to slip, causing variations in the platter speed.
 In addition, belt-drive turntables have much lower torque; the belt can also slip off the motor and/or platter spindle, and are thus not suitable for turntablism.
 DJs who scratch or mix generally prefer to use direct-drive turntables.